-Regardless of the option you decide to run with, it’s important that you explicitly instruct users to number each word (i.e. 1. sand 2. purple 3. flower).
-Typically, a manual recovery phrase backup scheme will ask users to recount, for example, the fifth word.
+Note that this wallet explicitly instructs users to number each word (e.g. 1. sand 2. purple 3. flower).
+This is important because they will be asked to confirm their recovery phrase in a later step.
 It’s a bit of a pain for users to count which word corresponds to a particular number if they are not numbered initially.

 Confirming a backup #